Orthogonal Colourings of Tensor Graphs: Perfect Orthogonal Colourings

 Now, without loss of generality, suppose that $i_1<i_2$.
 Then it follows that $g_1((v_{k_1},(u_{i_1},u_{j_1})))=f_1(v_{k_1})+i_1n<n+i_1n\leq i_2n\leq f_1(v_{k_2})+i_2n = g_1((v_{k_1},(u_{i_2},u_{j_2})))$.
 Hence, $g_1((v_{k_1},(u_{i_1},u_{j_1})))<g_1((v_{k_1},(u_{i_2},u_{j_2})))$.
 Thus, there are no colour conflicts between these vertices.
 Therefore, $g_1$ is a proper colouring.
 A similar argument shows that $g_2$ is proper.
 Thus, $g$ is an orthogonal colouring of $G\times H$.
 Since $G\times H$ has $n^2m^2$ vertices and $g$ uses $nm$ colours, $O\chi(G\times H)=nm$. \end{pf}

 Theorem \ref{Theorem: Tensor Product} provides a method for constructing perfect orthogonal colourings out of graphs that have perfect orthogonal colourings.
-Whereas Lemma \ref{Lemma: Categorization} gives that $K_n\times K_n$ is the maximum graph with $n$ as its orthogonal chromatic number.
+On the other hand, Theorem \ref{Theorem: Categorization} gives that $K_n\times K_n$ is the maximum graph with $n$ as its orthogonal chromatic number.
 Combining these two results provides an upper bound on the orthogonal chromatic number of general tensor graphs.